-The Plymouth Housing and Redevelopment Authority (HRA) will hold a public comment period on the 2021 CAPER from August 11-26, 2022.
-A public hearing on the 2021 CAPER will be held at the HRA Board of Commissioners meeting on August 25, 2022 where comments will be considered.
-Notice of the public comment period will be posted in the local newspaper on August 11, 2022, on the City's website, and a draft copy of this plan will be made available at the local library, community center, and City Hall for review.
+The Plymouth Housing and Redevelopment Authority (HRA) is holding a public comment period on the 2022 CAPER from August 18 - September 1, 2023.
+Comments received will be addressed by either the HRA Board of Commissioners or the City Council.
+A public hearing on the 2022 CAPER will be held at the HRA Board of Commissioners meeting on August 24, 2023.
+Notice of the public comment period was posted in the local newspaper on August 17, 2023, on the City's website, and a draft copy of this plan was made available at the local library, community center, and City Hall for review.